ialmani/EVE/Documentation/Deployment.md

 Making sure your virtual environment is on:

 Next navigate to the following folder:
-- \EVE-Project-Folder\EVE-Back-End>
+- \EVE-Project-Folder\EVE-Back-End\api>

 Run the command
-- py -m pip install django

-Run the command
-- pip install djangorestframework

-Run the command
-- pip install django-cors-headers
+- pip install -r requirements.txt

 ### Starting the Django Server
 Navigate to the following directory:
-- \EVE-Project-Folder\EVE-Back-End\eve_backend>
+- \EVE-Project-Folder\EVE-Back-End\api>

-Run the following command
+Run the following commands
+- python manage.py migrate

 - python manage.py runserver

-It will tell you the URL of the server that you can then put into a browser if you wanted
+It will tell you the URL of the server that you can then put into a browser

 ### Stopping the Django Server
 To quit the server, press CTRL+BREAK or CTRL+C on your keyboard